joeyweaver/CumulusCIJenkins/README.md

     echo "export GITHUB_USERNAME=YOUR_GITHUB_USER" > YourRepoName.github
     echo "export GITHUB_PASSWORD=YOUR_GITHUB_APP_TOKEN" >> YourRepoName.github

-    # mrbelvedere credentials (optional)
+### mrbelvedere credentials (optional)
-    # If configured, will automatically publish beta for installation after successful build
+If you are using mrbelvedere to publish your beta packages for installation, you can provide the information needed to automatically publish betas after they pass build.

     echo "export MRBELVEDERE_BASE_URL=https://YOUR_MRBELVEDERE_URL/mpinstaller" > YourRepoName.mrbelvedere
     echo "export MRBELVEDERE_PACKAGE_KEY=YOUR_PACKAGE_API_KEY" >> YourRepoName.mrbelvedere